 AD – I can still remember that feeling, driving my first car home from the garage.

 Alone.
 No husband and no driving instructor.
 I chose what music I wanted.
 I chose how loud it was.
 It was a summer evenings and I had the windows down.
-I had around a 40 minute drive as we picked it up from Stratford-upon-Avon and yes I was a little scared but I was so excited.
+I had around a 40 minute drive as we picked it up from second hand car garage Stratford-upon-Avon and yes I was a little scared but I was so excited.

 My first car was a Nissan Micra.
 It was red and I called it Vera.
 I don’t know why I had it in my head that I wanted a Nissan Micra when I passed my test but that was what I looked for.
 Nissans were a family car of choice, as my Dad and Grandad both used to drive them and they had drummed it into my head that Japanese cars were good.